 The Old Oakland Community Garden was established in 2012 by hard working and dedicated members of the Old Oakland neighborhood with support from the Greater Lansing Food Bank Garden Project.

 The Old Oakland Neighborhood was originally built in Lansing, MI in 1922 as the Westlawn Subdivision.
 The subdivision was re-named Old Oakland Neighborhood by the Neighborhood Watch in 1988.
-We are bounded by Willow St. on the north, Oakland Rd. on the south, Cawood St. on the east, and by Dunnebacke and west Side parks on Stanley St. on the West.
+We are bounded by Willow St. on the north, Oakland Rd. on the south, Cawood St. on the east, and by Dunnebacke and Rudolph and Dorothy Wilson parks on Stanley St. on the West.
+However we are open to participation from anyone extending out to MLK to the east.

 There was previously a formal association that was part of the Lansing Neighborhood Council, but participation and organization dropped off and in 2004 the association was dissolved.
 From 2004-2011 several neighbors wanted to make sure we maintained our Neighborhood Watch.
 At the same time we also started organizing many activities in Old Oakland.
 During some of our informal meetings in 2010 and 2011, several neighbors expressed a passing interest in establishing a community garden.
 In 2011, when the City of Lansing was considering naturalization of some of it’s park space, three residents attended a meeting with city officials and initially proposed the idea of starting a community garden in Dunnebacke Park.
 The officials were supportive of the idea, but indicated more formal requests needed to be made.
 In the winter of 2012, I and three other neighbors attended the Greater Lansing Food Bank Garden Leaders Training (GLT).
 During this training we established our vision for the garden, inventoried our assets, and planned the space.
 During this process it became apparent that we’d need an organizational structure to help manage garden tasks and funds.
 A small group of neighbors and I began drafting bylaws to reestablish our neighborhood association to become an official member of the Lansing Neighborhood Council (LNC).
 We also learned during that time that the garden idea would need to be approved by the Lansing Park Board.